automl/mdp-playground/README.md

 This might be the preferred way if you want easy access to the included experiments.

 #### From PyPI
-MDP Playground is also on PyPI.
+Alternatively, MDP Playground can also be installed from PyPI.
 Just run:
 ```bash
 pip install mdp_playground[extras]
 ```